SverreNystad/gpt-dungeon-master/cc-srd5.md

 Most spells have ranges expressed in feet.
 Some spells can target only a creature (including you) that you touch.
 Other spells, such as the [*shield*](#shield) spell, affect only you.
 These spells have a range of self.

-Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you (see "[Areas of Effect](#areas-of-effect)").
+Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the [origin point](#areas-of-effect) of the spell's effect must be you.

 Once a spell is cast, its effects aren't limited by its range, unless the spell's description says otherwise.